djoca/rest-example/README.md

 ## Quick start

-Clone this project using the command bellow:
+1) Clone this project using the command bellow:

 `git clone https://github.com/djoca/rest-example.git`

+2) Enter the project directory you just created with git clone:

+`cd rest-example`

-Start the server with maven:
+3) Start the server with maven:

 `mvn spring-boot:run`